 #5.
 Kerala Paratha (Parotta)

 Kerala Paratha is a flaky, crispy layered flatbread that is both sweet and savoury.
-Made from flour, the paratha’s delicate crisps melt in your mouth as you peel the paratha layer by layer.
+Made from maida flour, the Parotta’s delicate crisps melt in your mouth as you peel layer by layer.
 A quick dive behind the scenes will explain the beauty of its flaky nature.
-First, the dough is flattened and cut into strips which are then folded into layers.
+First, the dough is flattened and cut into strips.
+Then the dough is repeatedly slapped and stretched before it is folded into layers.
 The layered strips are then rolled together and flattened again to create a spiral pancake with multiple layers.
-When cooked on a flaming hot tava, the crumbly flakes gradually appear even more distinctly as they become golden brown.
+When cooked on a flaming hot Tawa, the crumbly flakes gradually appear even more distinctly as they become golden brown.
 Yummy!

 Avial is a thick vegetable curry with a compelling flavour.
 What makes Avial unique is the presence of curd and grated coconut, which gives the dish a very refreshing and sourish twist.
 At The Mango Tree, we add raw bananas (plantains), carrots, snake gourd, drumsticks and long beans to add texture to our Avial.
 Although most would agree that Avial is best eaten with rice, its composition and texture is so versatile that it can be eaten with all sorts of bread too.